Lexington County School District One

 - Lexington One serves more than 25,600 students from Pre-Kindergarten to Grade 12 with more than 3,700 employees (not including substitutes) and 30 schools (17 elementary schools, seven middle schools, five high schools, one technology center).
 The district also has an alternative learning program called FOCUS.

-- To keep up with this tremendous growth, Lexington has built 15 new schools since 1997.
+- To keep up with this tremendous growth, Lexington District One has built 15 new schools since 1997.
 Even so, the district still uses 173 portables.

-- World language is offered at all levels including elementary, middle and high schools.
+- World languages are offered at all levels including elementary, middle and high school.

 - Our students excel in state and national award-winning marching bands, symphonic bands, choral programs, strings programs and athletic programs.

-- Lexington One students perform well on nationally normed assessments (ACT, PSAT, SAT, MAP).
+- Lexington District One students perform well on nationally normed assessments (ACT, PSAT, SAT, MAP).